-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baker is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Baker isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Baker are a mix of both white- and blue-collar jobs.
 Overall, Baker is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Baker who work in office and administrative support (14.08%), sales jobs (9.39%), and personal care services (8.39%).

 The per capita income in Baker in 2010 was $19,109, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,436 for a family of four.